Prince Albert Victor, Duke of Clarence and Avondale: Education

-When Albert Victor was just short of seventeen months old, his brother, Prince George of Wales, was born in June 1865.
-Given their closeness in age, they were educated together.
-In 1871, the Queen appointed John Neale Dalton as their tutor.
-The two princes were given a strict programme of study, which included games and military drills as well as academic subjects.
+In June 1865, when Albert Victor was just under 17 months old, his brother, Prince George (later George V), was born.
+Because of their closeness in age, the boys were educated together.
+In 1871, Queen Victoria appointed John Neale Dalton as their tutor.
+Dalton set a strict programme of study that combined academic subjects with games and military drills.
 Dalton complained that Albert Victor's mind was "abnormally dormant".

-Though Albert Victor learnt to speak his mother's native Danish, progress in other languages and subjects was slow.
-Sir Henry Ponsonby thought that Albert Victor might have inherited his mother's deafness.
-The prince never excelled intellectually.
-Possible physical explanations for his inattention or indolence in class include absence seizures or his premature birth, which can be associated with learning difficulties, but Lady Geraldine Somerset blamed Albert Victor's poor education on Dalton, whom she considered uninspiring.
+Although Albert Victor learnt to speak his mother's native Danish, his progress in other languages and subjects was slow.
+Sir Henry Ponsonby suspected that Albert Victor might have inherited Alexandra's partial deafness.
+He never excelled academically.
+Possible physical explanations for his inattention include absence seizures or the effects of premature birth, both of which can be associated with learning difficulties, though Lady Geraldine Somerset blamed Albert Victor's poor education on Dalton, whom she considered uninspiring.